BYUignite/sootlib/README.md

 In the top level `CMakeLists.txt` you can enable/disable `BUILD_TESTS`.
 This will:
 * Determine if gtest tests are built
+* To build tests on Mac you need Google Test installed system wide

 In the top level `CMakeLists.txt` you can enable/disable `BUILD_EXAMPLES`.
 This will:
 * Determine if examples are built